daveMad/TicTacToe-Angular2/README.md

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 1.0.0-beta.32.3.

+## Update 2017-03-17

+I've written a short tutorial about this game.
+You can view it [here](https://davemad.github.io/angular/tic-tac-toe-in-angular.html)

 ## Running The Project

 Just download the project, make sure you have angular-cli installed globally then;